 Figure 3 Boxplot of Nash–Sutcliffe modeling efficiency coefficient (NSE) (A) and root mean square error (RMSE in gC) (B) for five litter fractions for four model scenarios.
-Diagonal lines and dots within boxes denote NSE and RMSE for two N adaptation strategies, N-retention and Flexible CUE, respectivelyThe boxplots show the interquartile range (IQR), with the median marked by a horizontal line.
+The boxplots show the interquartile range (IQR), with the median marked by a horizontal line.
 Whiskers extend to values within 1.5 times the IQR from the quartiles and outliers beyond the whiskers are indicated by individual markers.
 The percentage numbers in panel A show the % of litter dataset having NSE<0.

 Detailed description of litter fractions in models improves the constraining of kinetic model parameters